geoffgould.net

 (Though it can be a factor), being Attractive has nothing really to do with "looks."

-I've lost count how often I've walked down a street and seen a woman my eyes deem Attractive while simultaneously recognizing what most males would NOT find attractive (eg, a less than perfect nose ["too large" or small], etc., but on her it makes her look awesome).
-I cannot account for such attraction; I experience it, and I move on.
+I've lost count how often I've walked down a street and seen a woman my eyes deem Attractive while simultaneously recognizing what physical attributes most males would NOT find attractive (eg, a less than perfect nose ["too large" or small], etc., but on her it makes her look awesome).

 Back to top of page